bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - There's some sort of protection according to Crowly
   - Toured the house containing a lot of expensive items
   - Lots of stuff from Rook's port
-  - Gracken spotted east of prosperity
+  - Crowly gives us a bounty: Gracken spotted east of prosperity
     - The Raging Dragon ship
-    - Spotted near calister
+    - Spotted near Calister
-    - Hunt Captain Fruellu (competition)
+    - Hunt Captain (competition)
   - Vault door in basement
     - Brick wall, a steel door
     - Hexagonal shaped indent